 Reading other writers’ work is one way to nurture your own writer's brain.

 Read often, and read different types of content.
 Making a habit of reading will expose you to different styles of writing and ways of structuring your content, which will benefit your own pieces.

 Read a ton.
 Reading fiction will help writers learn about narrative structure, while non-fiction from celebrated authors can give lessons on writing concisely and clearly.

 Read content from different brands and media publications you’re interested in or that are related to your industry, and consider setting up Google Alerts for the topics you write about.

 Monitoring your competitors and other industry leaders is also a good idea.
-After all, analyzing your competition can help boost your own content marketing, as this guide demonstrates.
+After all, analyzing your competition can help boost your own content marketing.

 For example, you can also easily find the top-performing organic content of any website using the Organic Research Tool.
 Simply enter the domain and head to the “Pages” report to see what’s most popular on a website.

-By critically evaluating what you’re reading, you can determine what works well and what can be improved.
+By critically evaluating the competing content, you can determine what works well and what can be improved.